awslabs/aws-sdk-swift/reference/0.x/AWSCognitoIdentityProvider/CognitoIdentityProviderClient.md

 ### `adminSetUserSettings(input:completion:)`

 This action is no longer supported.
 You can use it to configure only SMS MFA.
 You can't use it to configure TOTP software token MFA.
-To configure either type of MFA, use <a href="https:​//docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminSetUserMFAPreference.html">AdminSetUserMFAPreference instead.
+To configure either type of MFA, use [AdminSetUserMFAPreference](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminSetUserMFAPreference.html) instead.

 ``` swift
 public func adminSetUserSettings(input: AdminSetUserSettingsInput, completion: @escaping (ClientRuntime.SdkResult<AdminSetUserSettingsOutputResponse, AdminSetUserSettingsOutputError>) -> Void)